openPMD/openPMD-standard/STANDARD.md

                    compared to the simulation grid).
     - examples:
-      - In the case where `geometry` is `cartesian`, the dimensionality `N` of the array determines if the field record is 1, 2 or 3D.
+      - In the case where `geometry` is `cartesian`, the dimensionality `N` of the array determines if the mesh record is 1, 2 or 3D.
 The elements of the array should correspond to `dx`, `dy`, `dz`, in this order.
       - In the case where `geometry` is `cylindrical`, the array